Destination: Bhimtal, Almora, Binsar

 Delhi to Binsar, via Haldwani and Bhimtal

-There are several ways to travel to Binsar, an offbeat hill-station, and there are several trains available from Delhi.
-But nothing can beat the exhilaration of travelling by road through beautiful mountains.
+There are several ways to travel to Binsar, an offbeat hill-station.
+A good number of trains are available from Delhi but nothing can beat the exhilaration of travelling by road through the beautiful mountains.
 Start early from Delhi so that you can cover as much distance as possible before the day's traffic picks up.
 You can reach Haldwani, the entry point to the Uttarakhand hills by 10.30 am, in time for breakfast.
-From here, the Bhimtal route is more popular.
 You can reach Bhimtal in an hour.
 Stop here for picturesque scenery and enjoy grand views of the lake.
-From Bhimtal, it's a memorable drive to Almora, through dense forests with snow-capped Himalayas in the background.
-You should be able to reach Almora in about 2 hours, even if you stop for photographs.
-From Almora, Binsar is about 20 km away.
+From Bhimtal, it's a memorable drive to Almora, through dense forests with the snow-capped Himalayas in the background.
+Even if you stop for photographs, you should be able to reach Almora in about 2 hours.
+From Almora, Binsar is about 20 kms away.
 Check into your accommodation and in the evening, go upto Kasar Devi.
-A small village situated on a hill top, Kasar Devi offers stunning views of the valley.
-Explore the village with a quaint hippy vibe, visit the and the Kasar Devi temple, and enjoy the spectacular sunset.
-It is said Kasar Devi is a unique place with a positive energy source and it has drawn thinkers and artists through the years.
+A small village situated on a hilltop, Kasar Devi offers stunning views of the valley.
+Explore the village with a quaint hippy vibe, visit the Kasar Devi temple, and enjoy the spectacular sunset.
+It is said that Kasar Devi has a unique positive energy and it has drawn thinkers and artists through the years.
 You can also hike to the village, if you want.
 But it will take you a day.

 Bhimtal is about 400 km by road from Delhi and can be completed in about 9 hrs.
 Start as early as possible to avoid traffic congestions.
 The roads are beautiful.